Port of Newcastle is Australia’s deepwater global gateway, the largest on the nation’s East Coast.

 - Maritime security functions for Port Authority of NSW activities

 - Nobbys Headland

-Since the first commercial shipment was recorded in 1799, Port of Newcastle has grown to become Australia’s third-largest port by volume.
+Since the first commercial shipment was recorded in 1799, Port of Newcastle has grown to become the largest Port on the East Coast of Australia by volume.

 However, it was the Awabakal clan of Muloobinba (Newcastle) that were the very first inhabitants of the area, living around the harbour and foreshores where there was an abundance of fish and wildlife.
 Shellfish was harvested by the local clans for thousands of years and their discarded shells were piled into enormous middens which were later burned by Europeans to produce lime for building purposes.

 From the early years of the nineteenth century, the estuary of the Hunter River has been transformed from a series of mudflats and shallow channels to a major deepwater trading port.